stephenjason89/pinia-plugin-state-persistence/docs/guide/configuration.md

 ### Key Points

 - **Debugging**: Enable `debug` during development to track persistence actions.
 - **Storage**: Use any storage implementation that supports getItem, setItem, and removeItem.
-This includes built-in options like localStorage, sessionStorage, cookies, or custom implementations tailored to your application's needs, as well as asynchronous solutions like localforage.
+This includes built-in options like localStorage, sessionStorage, cookies, or custom implementations tailored to your application's needs, as well as asynchronous solutions like localForage.
 - **Filters**: Use the `filter` option to fine-tune which mutations should trigger persistence.
 - **Serialization/Deserialization**: Customize the state transformation process if needed.